 Students who must be absent from a session due to illness or an emergency are required to notify their preceptor as soon as possible.
-Absences caused by illness or an emergency must be made up at the site at which the student has been placed in accordance with the terms and conditions required by the preceptor and Clinical Coordinator.
+Absences caused by illness or emergency must be made up at the site at which the student has been placed in accordance with the terms and conditions required by the preceptor and clinical coordinator.
 Excessive absenteeism, even if it is the result of illness or emergencies, may result in a failing grade for that supervised practice rotation.
-Questions about the requirements of attendance at supervised practice sites should be addressed to the Clinical Coordinator.
+Questions about the requirements of attendance at supervised practice sites should be addressed to the clinical coordinator.
 All students are required to be supervised during their clinical hours.
-Because the University is closed during the Holiday Break between Christmas and New Year, supervision is not available during that period and therefore students may not attend or make up clinical hours during the Holiday Break.
+Because the University is closed during the semester break between December 24 and January 1, supervision is not available during that period and therefore students may not attend or make up clinical hours during the semester break.